stephenjkaplan/stephenjkaplan.github.io/_posts/2020-08-25-speech-accent-classifier.md

 <p align="center"><img src="/images/2020-08-25/bimodal.png"></p>
 <small>
-For features like x5, the distribution for instances where the labeled called was "American"  has a distinct second mode.
+For features like x5 [unitless], the distribution for instances where the labeled called was "American"  has a distinct second mode.
 </small>

-I tried adding an additional boolean feature that indicated if a particular feature was in its respective bimodal range to try and put more weight on that behavior in the distributions.
+I tried adding an additional boolean feature that indicated if a particular feature was in its respective bimodal range to try and put more weight on that behavior in the distributions and sort of "enforce" the separability in the data.
 Unfortunately this didn't improve the ROC AUC scores or overfitting of the baseline models.

-I then automatically generated all interaction terms between the original features and plotting their feature importances.
+I then automatically generated all interaction terms between the original features and plotted their feature importances.

 ![Feature Importance](/images/2020-08-25/feature_importance.png)